Thank you for joining Full Circle Vocal Group (FCVG). We are excited to have you on board.

 - No one else has the password to my computer or email system I use to store your email address.

 - We try to get involved in as much as possible within the community.
-If you do not want to perform, then I won’t make you(!) but it is a good way to fully immerse yourself into the choir.
+If you do not want to perform, then I won’t make you(!) but I do strongly encourage it, as it is a good way to fully immerse yourself into the choir.
 You do get a big high from performing!
 We tend to perform in care homes, pubs and other places in the town.

 - We always have a Friends & Family performance at Christmas.